modernish/modernish/README.md

   expression using a variable or parameter, and that variable or parameter could be empty.
 This means the grammar parsing depends on the contents of the variable!
+* `BUG_FNREDIRP`: I/O redirections on function definitions are forgotten if the function is called as part of a pipeline with at least one `|`. (bash 2.05b)
 * `BUG_FNSUBSH`: Function definitions within subshells (including command substitutions) are ignored if a function by the same name exists in the main shell, so the wrong function is executed. `unset -f` is also silently